XabierGallardo/Road-to-Web-Development/Interview Questions/programmingQuestions.md

 # Programming Questions

-### Is JavaScript single thread or multi thread?
-It’s not multi threaded.
-Tough JavaScript is single threaded, it is asynchronous in nature, which means unlike other languages it doesn’t wait for external operations and pick next task from loop and come back to old task when external operations are finished

-*Ex.
-If you are making an HTTP request or reading from database, JavaScript will initiate the task and move on to other task without waiting for compleition of http/database request*

-JavaScript implements a concept called event loop which you can visualize as queue which stores all pending tasks to be done, and it executes tasks from this queue one by one.
-When any task starts waiting for any external operation to complete, JavaScript just jumps to another task from queue.
-When the external operation is completed, task is pushed again to the even queue for execution

 ### Can you enumerate and explain the various types of errors that can occur during the execution of a computer program?
 - **Logical errors**: This occurs in the scenario of a computer program implementing the wrong logic.
 There are no reports generated for these types of programming errors and they are the most difficult ones to dealt with